QwantResearch/cozy-stack/docs/fulltext.md

 To quickly get started, we focused on three doctypes: photo albums, files and bank accounts.
 We also considered two languages of indexation: French and English.

+## Requirements

+The fulltext package requires features that are not yet available in bleve ([1st Pull Request](https://github.com/blevesearch/bleve/pull/1072) and [2nd Pull Request](https://github.com/blevesearch/bleve/pull/858)).
+A fork that implements those features can be found at [https://github.com/QwantResearch/bleve/tree/Index](https://github.com/QwantResearch/bleve/tree/Index).

+Additionally, the fulltext package makes use of a fasttext go wrapper.
+The lib is available in the repo, but the source is available [here](https://github.com/QwantResearch/fasttextgo).

 ## Indexation

 The indexation code is at [pkg/fulltext/indexation/index.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index.go).